DataBiosphere/job-manager/docs/Debugging/CromIAMDeployments.md

 The UI is making unauthenticated requests to the shim layer, but the shim is rejecting them as unauthorized.

-In the UI, Job Manager cannot proceed.
+In the UI, Job Manager prompts you to log in but cannot proceed past this page:

+---

 ![401: Unauthorized](401_Unauthorized.png)

+---

 In the javascript console you see messages like: `ERROR Error: Uncaught (in promise): Object: {"status":401,"title":"Unauthorized","message":"User not authorized to access this resource."}`